 The dwellings and ninety acres of Vermont forest and meadow offer a charming, comfortable, invigorating environment in which to relax, study, debate, exercise and share ideas with companions.
 Milton and Rose built the Main House, hexagonal with a huge central fireplace, in 1967.
 A few years later they added four bedrooms that were initially not heated.
 The Guest House was built and the tennis court installed by Bob Aliber, a colleague of Milton’s at the University of Chicago who owned Capitaf after the Friedmans.
-The Guest House will include the Robert H. Bork Law and Economics Room, which will contain the private library of Aaron Director (Rose’s brother).
+The Guest House includes the Robert H. Bork Law and Economics Room, which contains the private library of Aaron Director (Rose’s brother).
 The grounds and gardens are luxuriant and abundant.
 The woods surrounding the houses are full of captivating flora and fauna.

 – Living area (ideal for small group Socratic discussion)

 – Dining area (ideal for casual continuation of those discussions)

 Thanks to Milton’s design, the Main House is ideal for conducting small group discussions.
 The environment of a country lodge and spectacular view puts one in the mood to speculate about the many challenges to be overcome in the constant effort to improve the lives of all individuals.

 Built by the third owner, Robert Aliber, the Guest House features a large ground level room suitable for a library.
 With some renovation, it accommodates the private book collection of Aaron Director, Rose Friedman’s brother.

 – Living area (ideal for small casual discussions)

 – Dining area (ideal for small group meetings)